MerhawiGs/MerhawiGs/README.md

-- 👋 Hi, I’m Merhawi Gebreslassie
+👋 Hello!
+I’m Merhawi Gebreslassie.
-- 👀 I’m interested in drawing and creativity
+👀 My interests include drawing and all things creative.
-- 🌱 I’m currently learning frontend development
+🌱 Currently, I’m diving into frontend development.
-- 💞️ I’m looking to collaborate on enterprenourship
+💞️ I’m open to collaborations, especially in entrepreneurship.
-- 📫 How to reach me Github: @MerhawiGs | Insta: @merhawi_g7
-- 😄 Pronouns: ...
+📫 You can reach me on GitHub: @MerhawiGs | Instagram: @merhawi_g7 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+⚡ Fun fact: ...

 <!---
 MerhawiGs/MerhawiGs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.